FoRTE-Research/EnergyHarvestingDeviceTestbed/README.md

 - Arduino CLI does not support Serial as of now (May 11 2022)
 - Arduino extension for VS Code has glitches when running Serial (May 11 2022)

+Arduino IDE does not recognize .inc files.
+To solve this problem, include the absolute path for the .inc file.

 ### Baremetal
 Getting truly bare-metal access to the SAMD21 chip on this board is a fairly involved process because Adafruit ships it with a locked-down bootloader so that you can use the Arduino IDE, CircuitPython, etc. These instructions are for if you'd rather develop using "normal C".